codemod-com/docs/docs/vs-code-extension/quickstart.md

 - **Out-of-the-box Prettier Integration -** Your favorite code transformation engines such as Meta’s JSCodeshift or TS-morph will mess up the formatting.
 Intuita will automatically prettify the changes according to your settings, saving you much time and energy for more exciting features.
 - **Multi-threading -** Execute codemods faster than you would with vanilla jscodeshift or ts-morph.
 Intuita's engine uses multi-threading, which is customizable via extension settings, to take full advantage of your machine's computing power and expedite large-scale changes.
-- For advanced settings & features, visit the [Intuita docs.](https://docs.intuita.io/docs/vs-code-extension/quickstart)

 # Extension vs. the Platform

 ![Intuita Platform Architecture](https://github.com/intuita-inc/intuita-docs/raw/main/static/img/docs/intuita-platform-architecture.png)

-- **To learn more about codemod.studio, registry, and the CLI visit the [Intuita docs here](https://docs.intuita.io/docs/intro).**

 ## Telemetry 🔭